25prabhu10/notes/docs/Languages/JavaScript/React/Redux.md

 - Find the bad state easily, check the action, and fix the reducer
 - Easy to write tests

-> "Redux is just a [dumb] event emitter"
+> "Redux is just a (dumb) event emitter" 🙃

 ## Flux Architecture

-- Build to overcome constraints of MVC
+Build to overcome constraints of MVC

 Single direction data flow: